|

 What is a letter of wishes?

-Before answering that question, I believe it’s crucial to emphasise what it’s not.
+Before answering that question, I must emphasise what it is not.
 A letter of wishes is never a substitute for a Will, nor can it be used as a codicil to amend an existing Will.
-To be legally valid, a Will or a codicil must comply with the formalities set out in section 9 of the Wills Act 1837.
+A Will or a codicil must comply with the formalities set out in Section 9 of the Wills Act 1837 to be legally valid.

-Instead, writing a letter of wishes is a way to offer guidance to those administering your estate as to how you would like them to exercise discretion whilst still adhering to the terms of your Will.
-Executors often welcome practical suggestions, guidance and reassurance at what can be a challenging time.
+Instead, writing a letter of wishes is a way of guiding those administering your estate on how you would like them to exercise discretion whilst still adhering to the terms of your Will.
+Executors often welcome practical suggestions, guidance and reassurance at such a challenging time.

 Of course, as a letter of wishes is not legally binding, your executors can choose to ignore it.
-However, it’s generally felt to be difficult to ignore the wishes of the deceased completely.
+However, it is generally felt difficult to ignore the deceased’s wishes completely.
 But if the letter of wishes and the Will conflict in some respect, the Will always wins.

 Remember, anything you do not wish to leave to the discretion of others, for example, who should receive a particular family heirloom, should be dealt with in your Will, not in a letter of wishes.